apache/echarts-doc/en/option/component/legend.md

 Legend component.

-Legend component shows the symbol(symbol)， color and name of different series.
+Legend component shows the symbol(symbol),  color and name of different series.
 You can click legend to specify which serise could not be shown.

 In a single echarts instance of ECharts 3, multiple legend components could exist at the same time, which would be convinient for the layout of multiple legend components.